Q&A: How to show a custom cursor on a PyQtGraph plot?

 app.exec_()

-If you run this you'll see a cross-hair cursor appear when you hover your mouse over the plot.
+If you run this you'll see a crosshair cursor appear when you hover your mouse over the plot.

-Drawing a custom cursor
+Drawing a custom crosshair cursor with InfiniteLine

-The code below is an updated version of the plot above, with two crosshair lines added using PyQtGraphs InfiniteLine objects.
-The lines are drawn in the __init__ method, and then updated in the mouseMoved method.
+The code below is an updated version of the plot above, with two crosshair lines added using PyQtGraph's InfiniteLine objects.
+The lines are created in the __init__ method and then updated in the update_crosshair method whenever the mouse moves.

 You could also add any other QGraphicsScene item here instead.